camunda-community-hub/camunda-8-inbound-connector-nats/README.md

 ```event.topic```,
 ```event.message```

-In most cases you'll be most interested in ```event.message```.
+In most cases you'll be interested in ```event.message```.
 If the message is sent in a JSON string you'll be able to access data within the object using dot notation.

 ![Example](./img/sample.png)